artefactual/atom-docs/user-manual/import-export/csv-import.rst

   0x0D0A)

 AtoM's CSV import will expect Unix-style line breaks ( ``\n`` ).
-If you have been using a spreadsheet application on a Mac or Windows, you may encounter import issues.
+If you have been using a spreadsheet application (such as Excel) on a Mac or Windows, you may encounter import issues.
 There are many command-line utilities and free software options out there to convert newline characters.
+Please ensure that your spreadsheet is using the correct line endings prior to upload, otherwise the upload will fail.

 .. _csv-data-transformation: